OpenDDS/OpenDDS/tools/monitor/README.md

 ## Building

-The monitor relies on OpenDDS so make sure you are able to build that before attempting to have the monitor.
+The monitor relies on OpenDDS so make sure you are able to build that before attempting to build the monitor.
 It also uses Qt5, which is freely available from [qt.io](https://qt.io) or through your system's package manager.

 If using the configure script, supply the `--qt` option.
 If your Qt was